brtdesign/brtdesign.github.io/work/translator-application/index.md

                </ul>

                <p>The authorise role in the prototype presented a significant problem, in that it immediately published authorised translations to the target applications production environment.
 This resulted in partial and unfinished language packs going live to end users. </p>
-               <p>I designed an additional step to the authorise process allowing for collation of  groups of authorised text that could be put into production collectively.</p>
+               <p>I designed an additional step in the authorise process allowing for collation of  groups of authorised text that could be put into production collectively.</p>

               <figure class="project--image translate--flow image--header">
                  <figcaption class="fig-caption--count">Partial view of the Authorisation process diagram</figcaption>